 Interviewed by Caroline Howard

-Sixty six million girls around the world are out of school.
-Without education, they are trapped in a cycle of poverty.
-Driven by the work of recent Nobel Peace Prize Winner Malala Yousafzai, the Malala Fund aims to stop the cycle by empowering girls to achieve their potential through education.
-This session will highlight the importance of empowering young girls and women to lead through the lens of the Malala Fund.
+Sixty six million girls around the world are out of school and without education; they are trapped in a cycle of poverty.
+Pakistani social entrepreneur and recent co-founder of the Malala Fund with Nobel Peace Prize Winner Malala Yousafzai and her father Ziauddin Yousafzai has been actively advocating for women's education and entrepreneurship and empowering girls to achieve their potential through education.
+This session will highlight the importance of empowering young girls and women to lead.